spraakbanken/sparv-pipeline/docs/site/user-manual/available-analyses.md

 # Available Analyses

-This section provides an overview of some of the built-in analyses available within Sparv and the Sparv plugins developed by Språkbanken Text.
+This section provides an overview of some of the built-in analyses available within Sparv and the Sparv plugins developed by Språkbanken.
 Note that this is not an exhaustive list of available annotations but rather a summary of the linguistic analyses.
 Technical annotations (e.g., automatic assignment of IDs or calculation of whitespace information) are not included here.
 For a complete list of analyses, refer to the output of the `sparv modules` command.